llogiq/capnproto-rust/_posts/2017-01-04-rpc-futures.md

 There are many exciting possibilities to explore.
 If any of this sounds interesting to you, I encourage you to get involved!
-Join me for discussion at \#sandstorm on freenode or at the [tokio gitter](https://gitter.im/tokio-rs/tokio).
+Join me for discussion at \#sandstorm on freenode IRC or at the [tokio gitter](https://gitter.im/tokio-rs/tokio).